This feature is in Public Preview.

-Provisioning configuration is entirely separate from the process of setting up authentication and conditional access for Azure Databricks workspaces.
+The way provisioning is configured is entirely separate from configuring authentication and conditional access for Azure Databricks workspaces.
 Authentication for Azure Databricks is handled automatically by Azure Active Directory, using the OpenID Connect protocol flow.
-Conditional access, which lets you create rules to require multi-factor authentication or restrict logins to local networks, can be established at the service level.
-For instructions, see Conditional Access.
+You configure conditional access, which lets you create rules to require multi-factor authentication or restrict logins to local networks, at the service level.

 In the following examples, replace

 Generate a personal access token in Azure Databricks and copy it.
-You provide this token to Azure AD in a subsequent step.
+You provide this token to Azure Active Directory in a subsequent step.

-Generate this token as an Azure Databricks admin who will not be managed by the Azure AD enterprise application that you set up below.
-An Azure Databricks admin user who is managed by this enterprise application can be deprovisioned using Azure AD, which would cause your SCIM provisioning integration to be disabled.
+Generate this token as an Azure Databricks admin who is not managed by the Azure Active Directory enterprise application.
+If the Azure Databricks admin user who owns the personal access token is deprovisioned using Azure Active Directory, the SCIM provisioning application will be disabled.

 In your Azure portal, go to Azure Active Directory > Enterprise Applications.

 Click + New Application above the application list.
 Under Add from the gallery, search for and select Azure Databricks SCIM Provisioning Connector.

 Enter a Name for the application and click Add.
 Use a name that will help administrators find it, like